Updated: Apr 27

-In Part 5 of this multipart series on blockchain technology, we will discuss the implications of blockchain technology.
+In Part 4 of this multipart series on blockchain technology, we will cover the remaining key attributes and functions underlying the blockchain's unique charecteristics.
 Let's get started!

 Smart Contracts.
 Smart contracts are underlying collections of code and data, or business logics, when deployed to a blockchain, allow for the automated execution of transactions that support, verify or enforce the performance of a contract.
 A smart contract can perform calculations, store information, and automatically trigger other smart contracts.
 The use of smart contracts on the blockchain enables the development of new applications enabling people to sell realties, exchange shares, money, and documents, and maintain origin and shipping manifests of commodities and products.